 Recruits also rehearsed grip techniques, firing on moving-targets, limited-visibility firing, stress-shooting, and indoors and outdoors shooting.

 As for room-clearing, the instructors preached a most unorthodox method: an agent would blow the door, his comrades would provide support crossfire aimed at the opposite sides of the room, the agent would crouch underneath their fire and engage, and then his colleagues would follow him in.

-They became proficient at every type of weapon and ammunition circulating Europe: from rusty WWI Czechoslovakian rifles to the slick STG.
-44. When it came to submachine guns, the Thompson and Sten being the top choices, for accuracy’s sake single-shot was preferred to rapid-fire.
+They became proficient at every type of weapon and ammunition circulating in Europe: from rusty WWI Czechoslovakian rifles to the slick STG.
+44. When it came to submachine guns, the Thompson and Sten were the top choices, since an accurate single-shot was preferred to rapid-fire.

-Judging from Hitler’s infamous Kommandobefehl 66, a directive secretly issued in 1942 ordering the prompt, trial-less execution of any allied commando or agent captured, the SOE CQB curriculum must’ve worked.
+Judging from Hitler’s infamous Kommandobefehl 66, a directive secretly issued in 1942 ordering the prompt, trial-less execution of any allied commando or agents captured, the SOE CQB curriculum must’ve worked.